Close Menu

 PC Gaming Isn’t the Safe Haven People Think

-It’s a Mess, and It’s Just Getting Started
+It’s a Mess, and It’s Only Getting Started

-Gaming used to be that one thing you could count on to take your mind off the chaos of the world.
-But now, even that feels uncertain.
-Whether you’re into consoles or PC, the cost of just playing is skyrocketing, and a lot of it comes down to these economic policies that keep hitting the industry hard.
+Gaming used to be that one thing you could count on to escape the chaos of the world.
+Now, even that feels uncertain.
+Whether you’re on console or PC, the cost of playing is skyrocketing, and economic policies like these tariffs are hitting the industry hard.

-If things don’t change soon, I wouldn’t be surprised if a huge chunk of gamers decide they’ve had enough.
+If something doesn’t change soon, I wouldn’t be surprised if a big chunk of gamers decide they’ve had enough.
 And honestly?
 I wouldn’t blame them.

 nintendo playstation Tariffs Video Games Xbox